-You can start eating lactation cookies as soon as baby arrives!
-Even weeks or a couple of months after having a baby, lactation cookies are still effective and helpful for increasing milk supply.
+You can start eating lactation cookies as soon as the baby arrives!
+Even weeks or a couple of months after having a baby, lactation cookies are still effective and helpful for breast milk production.

-I recommend eating 3 cookies a day for increased milk supply!
+I recommend eating 3 cookies a day for increased breast milk supply!

 Can men eat lactation cookies?